TL:DR: Elementor used to open the first accordion item by default, but no more. So, here's how to set elementor accordion closed by default:

 To put salt on the burn, Elementor doesn’t provide any settings to close that “opened” or rather say “active” slide of the accordion.

-But no worries, now you can keep the accordion start as closed as
+But no worries as these were the old days as now you can keep the accordion start as closed as Elementor now provides in-built settings.

 After researching, trying & testing myself, I’ve found 3 simple methods and they are as follows: